ARU-Bioinf-IBDS/prac-B/README.md

 -------------------------

 > This exercise is part of
-> *Practical P1: Introduction to Python for Bioinformatics*
+> *Practical A: Introduction to Python for Bioinformatics*
 >
 > Module:
 >  *Introduction to Bioinformatics and Data Science*